sholarz/Scholarz-Path/scrape/scholarship_scrapers/README.md

 # Scholarship Scrapers (Starter)

-This is a lightweight starter scraper project that posts scholarship data to the Laravel webhook.
+This is a lightweight starter project for a future scraper connector demo.
+It is not part of the current production data flow.

 ## Setup